Algorithms for Massive Data -- Lecture Notes: Counting Bloom filters

 \section{Counting Bloom filters}

 What if we wanted to support deletions from the Bloom filter?
-The idea is to replace the bits of the bitvector $B$ with \emph{counters} of $t$ bits (i.e. able to store integers in the range $[0,2^t)$), for some parameter $t$ to be decided later.
+The idea is to replace the bits of the bitvector $B$ with \emph{counters} of $t$ bits (i.e. able to store integers in the range $[0,2^t)$), for some parameter $t$ to be decided later: $B \in [0,2^t)^M$.
 The resulting structure is called \emph{counting Bloom filter} and works as follows:

-\begin{itemize} \item Insert: to insert $x$ in the set, we update $B[h_i(x)] \leftarrow B[h_i(x)]+1$ for all $i=1, \dots, k$. \item Delete: to delete $x$ from the set, we update $B[h_i(x)] \leftarrow B[h_i(x)]-1$ for all $i=1, \dots, k$. \item Membership: we return \texttt{YES} if and only if $B[h_i(x)] \geq 1$ for all $i=1, \dots, k$. \end{itemize}
+\begin{itemize} \item Insert: to insert $x$ in the set, we update $B[h_i(x)] \leftarrow \min\{B[h_i(x)]+1, 2^t-1\}$ for all $i=1, \dots, k$. \item Delete: to delete $x$ from the set, we update $B[h_i(x)] \leftarrow \max\{ B[h_i(x)]-1, 0 \}$ for all $i=1, \dots, k$. \item Membership: we return \texttt{YES} if and only if $B[h_i(x)] \geq 1$ for all $i=1, \dots, k$. \end{itemize}

 To simplify our analysis, we assume that we never insert an element that is already in the set.
 Similarly, we assume that we only delete elements which are in the set.
-In general, one can check these pre-conditions using the filter and, only if the filter returns a positive answer, checking the (slow) memory storing the set exactly, so we will assume they hold (note: false negatives will occur with inverse-polynomial probability only, so in practice we can ignore them).
+In general, one can check these pre-conditions using the filter and, only if the filter returns a positive answer, checking the (slow) memory storing the set exactly, so we will assume they hold.